Youenn-Bouglouan/DoYouEvenType/slides/index.md

 <quote>If it looks like a duck, swims like a duck, and quacks like a duck, then it probably is a duck.</quote>

-similar to stuctural typing, but for dynamic types
+similar to stuctural typing, but for dynamic types - the structural equivalence is checked at runtime

 ***